Schedule Your Diagnostic Consultation

-This includes objective advice on what needs to be fixed, but also recognition of things that are being done well.
-There are some exceptions to this, where consulting is deliberately omitted from the auditing activity (ISO systems auditing, for instance.)
-Elsewhere however, the potential for an audit of a data center to contribute positively to adding value should not be ignored.
+This includes objective advice on what needs to be fixed and recognition of things being done well.
+Some exceptions exist where consulting is deliberately omitted from the auditing activity (ISO systems auditing, for instance.)
+However, the potential for an audit of a data center to contribute positively to adding value should not be ignored elsewhere.

 How Is a Data Center Audit Done?

-Auditing, whether in data centers or elsewhere, starts with measuring and comparing.
-It needs metrics and standards that can be applied consistently and that give meaningful output.
+Auditing starts with measuring and comparing, whether in data centers or elsewhere.
+It needs metrics and standards that can be applied consistently and give meaningful output.

 For the past two decades or so, data centers have often used AICPA SAS 70, or to spell it out in full, the “American Institute of Certified Public Accountants Statement on Auditing Standards No. 70” audit.
-Essentially, the SAS 70 requires that an organization makes its own system of controls and then audits those controls to tell its stakeholders how well practice complies with policy.
+Essentially, the SAS 70 requires an organization to make its own system of controls and then audit those controls to tell its stakeholders how well the practice complies with the policy.

 More recently, the AICPA brought in SSAE 16 (Statements on Standards for Attestation Engagements No. 16) and three associated Service Organization Control (SOC) reporting levels: